 "The Co-op takes its responsibilities towards seafood sustainability very seriously and we were proud to be one of the first companies to participate in the Ocean Disclosure Project.
 It’s a great platform to share information and best practice and means we can provide our customers and members with up to date and transparent information on where we source our wild capture fish from."

 Why become a participant?

-Participating in the ODP will first and foremost enable you to:
+Participating in the ODP will first and foremost enable companies to:

-- Demonstrate your commitment to transparency and responsible sourcing of seafood.
+- Demonstrate their commitment to transparency and responsible sourcing of seafood.

-- Communicate your good practices to customers, investors, and supply chain partners.
+- Communicate good practices to customers, investors, and supply chain partners.

-- Show leadership and support global progress towards a more transparent seafood industry.
+- Show leadership and support progress towards international sustainability goals.

-- Facilitate collaboration with other industry members in promoting responsible fishing practices.
+- Facilitate collaboration with other industry members in promoting responsible fishing and farming practices.

 Furthermore, the ODP enables seafood companies to:

-- Capture sustainability information on your seafood supply chain.
+- Capture sustainability information on the seafood supply chain.

-- Use this information to help you evaluate your current position regarding sustainable procurement and compare your performance against other companies.
+- Use this information to help evaluate the current position regarding sustainable procurement and compare company performance against other companies.

 - Better understand and manage environmental risks in your supply chain, set responsible sourcing targets and measure impact.

 - Push for improvements in fisheries and farmed species management.